hugo-sullivan/active-scan/README.md

 ## Description
 pScan can be used in conjunction with passive inference tools (see our research paper [[1]](#1)) to characterize IoT devices on a network.
 This tool dynamically emits specific packets on demand via API calls. pScan sends scan requests (to specified assets) and does not process responses to those request packets.
 Needless to say, a passive inference tool (the API caller) will ingest scan requests and corresponding responses in conjunction with other packets to/from all networked assets.

-pScan is extensible and currently supports four packet types, namely
+pScan is extensible and currently supports four packet types, namely “TCP banner grabbing”, “SNMP”, “mDNS”, and “SSDP”.
->“TCP banner grabbing”
-> “SNMP”
-> “mDNS”
-> “SSDP”
 To accommodate an additional packet type, one can add only a corresponding file without changing any pre-existing code.

 The tool is written in Python for ease of development and extension.